mhwlng/streamdeck-elite/README.md

 That .start file should contain the exact name of the key binding file.
 (Without the extension .3.0.binds or .binds)

+Also, the steam library directories are searched, for any of the default key binding files :
+,
+`....\steamapps\common\Elite Dangerous\Products\elite-dangerous-64\ControlSchemes`

 This plugin ony works with keyboard bindings.
 So, when there is only a binding to a joystick / controller for a function, then you need to add a keyboard binding.

+Ig you change the bindings in Elite dangerous, then you need to restart the streamdeck application.

 The plugin installer is here: https://github.com/mhwlng/streamdeck-elite/releases